DraymeM/tetelekzv/README.md

 - 📖 Structure course materials into nested, linked topics
 - 🧪 Review content with flashcards and quizzes
 - ✍️ Write markdown-powered notes with examples and formatting
+- Any kind of tobic learning enchanced by self test via
+  - Flashcards
+  - Questions

 ---